You can easily add your Google Analytics tracking code to any of your chatbots, in order to track visitor behaviour and demographics.

 On every action(meaning chat messages exchanged between the bot and user) in your bot, we also send a Google Analytics event with the following parameters:

-- Category will be passed as "TARS_ChatbotID"
+The category will be passed as "TARS_ChatbotID"

-- Action represents the Gambit name
+The action represents the Gambit name

-- Label represents the user response to a particular gambit
+The label represents the user response to a particular gambit

-Sending events is not enabled by default in your bots and you need to enable it in the dropdown below the field where you added your Google Analytics code in Tars dashboard.
+Sending events is not enabled by default in your bots and you need to enable it in the dropdown below the field where you added your Google Analytics code in the Tars dashboard.